devopsguytm/openliberty-tekton/README.md

 * `tekton-cleanup  `        - contains the [Tekton Triggers](https://github.com/tektoncd/triggers)  cleanup K8s `CronJob`.

----
-## Run the OpenLiberty application locally
+If you’d like to use Visual Studio Code to edit and run the OpenLiberty application locally, you can.
+From the repo root folder run:

 ```
 # 1. start docker